Continually Evolving Skill Knowledge in Vision Language Action Model: Conclusion

 \section{Conclusion}

-We introduce Stellar VLA, a knowledge space driven policy for continual imitation learning, with two variants: T-Stellar, which constructs task-centric knowledge spaces, and TS-Stellar, which models hierarchical task–skill relations.
+We introduce Stellar VLA, a knowledge space driven policy for continual imitation learning, with two variants: T-Stellar, which constructs task-centric knowledge spaces, and TS-Stellar, which models hierarchical task-skill relations.
 By leveraging the evolving knowledge space to guide expert selection, our models reduce interference between tasks while enabling continual skill acquisition.
-Experiments on LIBERO and real-world tasks demonstrate significant performance gains, and visualizations show the effective evolution of task and skill knowledge.
-Future work could explore larger skill spaces to scale up continual learning for larger VLA models.
+Experiments on LIBERO and real-world tasks demonstrate consistent performance gains over strong baselines.
+Stellar VLA provides useful insights into task knowledge understanding, transfer, and utilization in VLA models.
+Future work could explore larger skill spaces with dynamic hyperparameter adaptation to scale continual learning for larger VLA models.